Enhancing Community, Cutting Tax Burden and Improving Cash Flow

 Community Impact of Energy Solutions

-The architectural firm has a desire to help government properties build and implement lighting, HVAC and envelope energy solutions.
-These solutions not only have an immediate impact on the quality of the light, air and performance of the buildings, they also have long-term positive effects, promoting efficiency and sustainability.
+The architectural firm wanted to help government properties build and implement lighting, HVAC and envelope energy solutions.
+These solutions not only have an immediate impact on the quality of the light, air and performance of the buildings, but they also have long-term positive effects by promoting efficiency and sustainability.

 Solutions & Capital Discovery®

-The Energy Policy Act of 2005 contained several tax measures, including deductions available under §179D and became effective January 1, 2006. §179D allowed “designers” of energy efficiency measures in government owned buildings (non-taxpaying entities) to receive deductions of $.60 per sq/ft for energy efficient lighting design. $.60 per sq/ft for HVAC and $.60 per sq/ft for building envelope, creating a potential deduction of $1.80 per sq/ft that could be directly taken by the architectural firm.
+The Energy Policy Act of 2005, which went into effect on January 1, 2006, contains several tax measures, including deductions available under §179D.
+Section 179D allows “designers” of energy efficiency measures in government-owned buildings (non-taxpaying entities) to receive deductions of up to $0.60 per sq/ft for energy-efficient lighting design, $0.60 per sq/ft for HVAC and $0.60 per sq/ft for the building envelope, creating a potential deduction of $1.80 per sq/ft that could be directly taken by architectural firms and other designers.
 This is described in IRS Notice 2006-52 and amplified by IRS Notice 2008-40.

 Utilizing these deductions enabled the firm to continue to support the sustainability of the community and eliminate an enormous amount of tax liability.